Why Romance Writers Should Attend Author Events

 Conferences often invite bloggers and influencers.
 They’re worth talking to because they talk about books and influence buyers.

-Most recently, at Malice Domestic, I met an author who likes to put spicy bits into her mysteries, like I do.
-We’ve connected to talk about how we might help each other find the target reader and lead the way in the the sub-genre.
+Most recently, at Malice Domestic, I met an author who likes to put spicy bits into her mysteries, as I do.
+We’ve connected to talk about how we might help each other find the target reader and lead the way in the sub-genre.

 Learn!

 I’ve been at this a long time, but I don’t know everything.
 Especially in an industry that is evolving and changing so fast, conferences have become my go-to way to stay on top of the author business.
-From learning new tools, getting new ways of looking at plotting or crafting, to expanding my marketing strategy, my brain is always overloaded with thoughts on how to use it all in my writing career.
+From discovering new tools and learning new ways of looking at plotting or crafting to expanding my marketing strategy, my brain is always overloaded with thoughts about how to use it all in my writing career.

 Find New Authors to Read

 I never leave an event without buying books.
-No matter how hard I try to rein in the urge to splurge (my TBR is ridiculous), I always leave with books from authors I’ve never read but are intrigued by their stories.
-It’s a great way to support other authors and to get support from other authors.
+No matter how hard I try to rein in the urge to splurge (my TBR is ridiculous), I always leave with books from authors I’ve never read but am intrigued by their stories.
+It’s a great way to support other authors and get support from them.

 Swag